 You will be taught by experienced tutors – all leading clinicians in their field – and you will have access to well-defined and managed learning resources and educational material, including an unparalleled online library facility.

+This two-year, part-time masters programme in General Surgery (Online Distance Learning) is offered jointly by the Royal College of Surgeons of Edinburgh and The University of Edinburgh.
 Illustrative cases will cover technical skills and procedures as well as core knowledge and clinical skills.

 The ChM provides advanced training for surgeons preparing for the intercollegiate fellowship examination and those approaching consultancy.